 The life cycle is completed in 10-12 hours at 25oC.
 At temperatures below 8oC (46oF) Costia transform into a cyst like state until conditions improve.
 Once they revert to their normal state they must find a host within a short time to survive.

-Costia can resemble the symptoms of trichodinosis, chilodotiasis and gyrodactylus and because the parasite is so small, 8-15 micrometers across, it is hard to confirm diagnosis without taking scrapings and viewing them under a 300-400x microscope.
+Costia disease can resemble the symptoms of trichodinosis, chilodotiasis and gyrodactylus and because the parasite is so small, 8-15 micrometers across, it is hard to confirm the diagnosis without taking scrapings and viewing them under a 300-400x microscope.

 Goldfish displaying any or all of these symptoms should be suspected of having Costia:

 With the need for accurate doses of medication due to their toxicity, and the volume differences between Imperial and US gallons, I will give dose levels in metric measurements.

 Praziquantel - Medications containing this chemical can be used for fluke, worm (internal), and protozoan parasites, and Costia is a protozoan parasite.

 It is non-toxic to fish, plants and biological filters

 The dosage to use is usually 2 milligrams per liter or follow the manufacturers instructions.

 Aquarium Salt - This is the next gentlest method of treatment as Goldfish can withstand a high level of salt in their water.
 If there is any evidence of gill damage (heavy breathing or fish staying at the surface), salt is a safe option.